 I have been ranting to my friends the last couple of days about the shooting stars I've been seeing.

-Beautiful Fall Day, about praying in the backyard.
+I spoke in another post, Beautiful Fall Day, about praying in the backyard.
 I've kept it up for 6 weeks now.
 I am amazed at the power of praying just a few minutes at a go but with complete focus and praise and gratitude.
 My heart has opened up.

 Night before last I was out there and I began asking God if he could see me, right then, standing in my backyard.
 I know he "sees" me and I know he "listens" to me--I just never really personalized it.
 With my question, that's what I was doing--did he look and see me standing there in my flannel PJs barefoot and tired praying my prayer.
 As I opened my eyes in finishing, I saw a shooting star.
 My only response was, "I love you too, God.
 Good night."